 Color Street Compensation Plan

-From the video, there are 3 main ways to make commissions:
+There are 3 main ways to make commissions:

 - Retail Sales = 25% – 35% commissions (depending on your sales volume)